Operation Mountain Storm: Operation

+Aftermath

+On 8 November, a group calling itself the "Political-Military Council of the KLA" claimed responsibility for the armed clash with the Macedonian police.
+ANA leader Gafur Adili denied any connection with Jakupi's group.
+A Macedonian helicopter was allegedly shot down during the clashes; KFOR claims that a helicopter was shot down in the area, while Macedonian authorities denied the reports.
+On 9 November, the police raided ethnic Albanian homes in Skopje, making additional arrests.

-6 people were killed and 13 arrested, among them Habit Ahmeti, another leader of the criminal group.
-The detained men were beaten, according to witnesses, and Amnesty International expressed concerns at possible excessive use of force by the Macedonian authorities in the operation.
+Amnesty International expressed concerns over possible excessive use of force by the Macedonian authorities in the operation.
+The Democratic Union for Integration, an ethnic Albanian party, also alleged disproportionate use of force.
 An internal investigation by the Macedonian Ministry of Interior concluded that the use of firearms by the police was "appropriate, proportionate, justified and necessary", and that the detainees had been injured while resisting arrest.
-Heavy weapons and ammunition were confiscated.

-Meanwhile, KFOR had increased its troop level in Kosovo, since the start of the operation.

-A Macedonian helicopter was allegedly shot down during the clashes; KFOR claims that a helicopter was shot down in the area, while Skopje denied the reports.

-Lirim Jakupi escaped the scene with a wound, and was later arrested in September 2010, in an apartment in Pristina, Kosovo, together with grenades and weapons, by the Kosovo police.
+A Skopje court in July 2008 found the militants guilty and gave them prison terms between 10 and 15 years for terrorist association and possession of illegal weaponry.
+Lirim Jakupi escaped the scene with a wound.
+Jakupi was sentenced in absentia by the court for 15 years for organising a terrorist group and illegal possession of weapons.
+He was later arrested in September 2010, in an apartment in Pristina, Kosovo, together with grenades and weapons, by the Kosovo police.
+The authorities released him in 2017.